yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DWL-2100AP.rst

 #define CYGNUM_FLASH_16AS8      1
 #define CYGNUM_FLASH_BASE       (0xbfc00000)
 }}}
-so, flash starts from 0xbfc00000, memory from 0x80000000.
-So, RAM version works now, and I'm trying to make ROM version works.[[BR]]
+This tells redboot that flash begins at 0xbfc00000.
+SDRAM begins at  0x80000000, so RAM version works now, and I'm trying to make ROM version works.

+Furthermore, if you have the AT49BV322D flash chip, you might know that it does not support memory unlocking (unless of course you power off the unit), so I had to disable it all along by adding the following to the top of packages/devs/flash/amd/am29xxxxx/v2_0/include/flash_am29xxxxx.inl:

+{{{
+#define CYGHWR_FLASH_AM29XXXXX_NO_WRITE_PROTECT
+}}}